 |Hammer Gel||25, 50|

-Accel Gel® is the only gel that contains protein (5g per pouch) and is present in the company’s patented 4:1 ratio of carbohydrates and protein.
+Accel Gel and Mud Energy are the only gels that contain protein (5g and 12g per pouch respectively).
 Research showing a performance advantage DURING exercise of a carbohydrate-protein solution versus a carbohydrate only solution has been controversial at best, with the current majority believing that protein does not help endurance.
 (Using protein AFTER exercise is a different story, however, and clearly important for recovery.)